kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 ---
 layout: "post"
-title: "Understanding the backwardpass through Batchnorm-Layer"
+title: "Understanding the gradient flow through the Batch Normalization Layer"
-date: "2016-02-09 14:54"
+date: "2016-02-12 13:56"
-excerpt: "An explenation of gradient flow through Batchnorm-Layer following the circuit represantation learned in Standfords class CS231n "
+excerpt: "Describing the naive backward pass of the gradient through the BatchNorm-Layer by looking at the computational graph."
 comments: true
 ---

 At the moment there is a wonderful course running at Standford University, called [CS231n - Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/), held by Andrej Karpathy, Justin Johnson and Fei-Fei Li.
 Fortunately all the [course material](http://cs231n.stanford.edu/syllabus.html) is provided for free and all the lectures are recorded and uploaded on [Youtube](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC).
 This class gives and wonderful intro to machine learning/deep learning coming along with programming assignments.

 ## Batch Normalization

 One Topic, which kept me quite buisy for some time was the implemantation of [Batch Normalization](http://arxiv.org/abs/1502.03167), especially the backward pass.
-Batch Normalization is a technique to provide any layer in a Neural Network inputs that are zero mean/unit variance - and this is basically what they like!
+Batch Normalization is a technique to provide any layer in a Neural Network with inputs that are zero mean/unit variance - and this is basically what they like!
 But BatchNorm consists of one more step with makes this algorithm really powerful.
 Here is the the BatchNorm Algorithm:

 <div class="fig figcenter fighighlight">
   <img src="/images/bn_backpass/bn_algorithm.PNG">